Drilon Cenaj: Čelik Zenica

 On 17 February 2020, Cenaj joined Bosnian Premier League side Čelik Zenica after agreeing to a one-and-a-half-year deal.
-Six days later, he made his debut in a 0–2 away defeat against Zrinjski Mostar after coming on as a substitute at 46th minute in place of Marko Perišić.
+His debut with Čelik Zenica came six days later in a 0–2 away defeat against Zrinjski Mostar after coming on as a substitute at 46th minute in place of Marko Perišić.

-Tuzla City
+Tuzla City and Szentlőrinc

 On 26 June 2020, Cenaj joined Bosnian Premier League side Tuzla City.
 However, less than two months later, on 18 August, he suddenly left the club.
+On 22 October 2020, he joined Nemzeti Bajnokság II side Szentlőrinc.
+His debut with Szentlőrinc came three days later in a 3–0 away win against Békéscsaba after coming on as a substitute at 72nd minute in place of Alexander Torvund.